Dual Diagnosis Treatment Center

 Dual diagnosis treatments see mental illness and addiction as coexisting illnesses that feed off each other.
 It seeks to address both aspects of the problem and to heal both not separately but at the same time.
 Those who meet the criteria for having a mental disorder and for an addictive disorder are often classified as dual diagnosis and should seek a dual diagnosis treatment center for the best chance of healing and full recovery.
 If you are looking for drug treatment centers in Utah that will deliver the best care for dual diagnosis patients, turn to The Phoenix Recovery Center.
 Our dual diagnosis treatment center offers addiction treatment as well as psychotherapy, trauma therapy, and group therapy to treat both the mental and physical aspects of our patient’s conditions.
 We know that our greatest asset is our highly trained, qualified and educated staff.
 With personal recovery and experience, our staff guide our residents to individual success and sobriety.

 Participating in the rigorous yet extremely beneficial program at The Phoenix Recovery Center will give participants confidence, life skills and tools to use as they seek to build a new life.
 More than anything, we want to help our patients regain peace of mind.
-It is our goal to provide our residents with all the necessary tools to implement success and longevity in living a happy, sober, and productive life and to “rise above” it.
+It is our goal to provide our residents with all the necessary tools to implement success and longevity in living a happy, sober, and productive life and to “rise above” their challenges.
 If you would like to know more about what to expect from dual diagnosis treatment from qualified rehab centers in Utah, read our explanation of The Phoenix Recovery Center program.

 If you or a loved one experiences dual diagnosis, you can find help.
 The majority of people with co-occurring disorders are only treated for one of their ailments.
 However, research has shown that in order to effectively recover from dual diagnosis, individuals must undergo treatment for both conditions.